seanpixel/Interlatent/HOWITWORKS.md

 # How Interlatent Works

 This document is an internal, technical overview of the system architecture and data flow.
 It starts with a birds‑eye view and then zooms into storage, collection, datasets, training, and analysis/visualization.
+Code snippets are taken directly from the repository and labeled with their source paths.

 ---